Cozy Toddler and Baby Snowsuits for a Fun-Filled Winter

 • Easy on, easy off.
 Look for long zippers that run the length of the snowsuit, or at least be sure the snowsuit opens wide enough for your child to easily step in.
 Your kid is still going to need diaper changes or trips to the potty, and you’ll want your little one to be able to slip out of that suit quickly.

 Snowsuits for babies—also called “bunting”—are often footed, because there’s a good chance baby isn’t walking around in boots yet.
 There’s also usually a secure hood, since babies love taking off hats more than wearing them.
 The goal: head-to-toe warmth.

 Best quilted baby snowsuit

-Lots of fabric technology goes into this North Face baby snowsuit, which features “Primaloft” insulation, a man-made filling created to be as warm as down without the heaviness.
+Lots of fabric technology goes into this North Face baby snowsuit, which features ThermoBall Eco insulation, a recycled, man-made filling created to be as warm as down without the heaviness and sensitivity to moisture.
 But the biggest selling point is the most basic: Parents report that their little ones stay comfortable and fuss-free in this quilted snowsuit for baby.
 We love the optional fold-over mittens and booties and the upper-body Sherpa lining.

-Buy it: The North Face Infant Thermoball Bunting, starting at $120, Amazon.com
+Buy it: The North Face Infant ThermoBall Eco Bunting, $120, Nordstrom.com

 Best reversible baby snowsuit

-This Patagonia baby snowsuit is both lightweight and fits close to the body so baby moves easily.
-Built with a long zipper, it allows for diaper-changing without you taking baby completely out of the suit.
+This Patagonia baby snowsuit is both lightweight and fits close to the body so baby can move easily.
+Built with a long zipper, it allows for diaper-changing without having to take baby completely out of the suit.
 The extra-long sleeves and legs keep snow from sneaking into mittens or boots.
 And for variety’s sake, this snowsuit is reversible, with a solid color on one side and a vibrant pattern on the other.

 Buy it: Patagonia Baby Reversible Puff-Ball Bunting, $99, Patagonia.com